whiteinge/eseth/resume.rst

     * Adapted Photoshop layouts to standards-compliant HTML and CSS templates.
     * Web server configuration and maintenance.

-Zufelt Media Group : January 2006–September 2006
+Zufelt Media Group : January 2006–September 2007
     * Designed and wrote a fantasy betting website from scratch.
-    * Built and maintained a production webserver.
+    * Built and maintained a production web server.
     * Consolidated all company websites to one in-house server.
     * Consolidated all company email to one server.